 To begin, install VisualSVNServer and AhnkSVN from the sites just mentioned.

 To configure SSIS source control integration with SVN, open the SQL Server Business Intelligence Development Studio.
 You don’t need to connect to an instance of SQL Server to configure integrated source control.

-To configure SVN as your SSIS source control, click Tools ⇒ Options.
+To configure SVN as your SSIS source control, click Tools?
+Options.
 Click Source Control and select Plug-in Selection.
-Select “Ankh – Subversion Support for Visual Studio” for the Current source control plug-in, as shown in below screen shot.
+Select “Ankh – Subversion Support for Visual Studio” for the Current source control plug-in, as shown in the below screenshot.

-For the purposes of this example, use “AnkhSVN – Subversion Support for Visual Studio” from the Source Control Environment Settings dropdown list and use the source control default options (refer to below screen shot).
-This SVN walkthrough assumes that you have installed SVN server and AnkhSVN on your local machine.
+For the purposes of this example, use “AnkhSVN – Subversion Support for Visual Studio” from the Source Control Environment Settings dropdown list and use the source control default options (refer to below screenshot).
+This SVN walkthrough assumes that you have installed the SVN server and AnkhSVN on your local machine.

 a.
 The Project Name is what will be named within the SVN repository.